opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 ![Standalone MCP Server Architecture](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/standalone-mcp-architecture.png){: .img-fluid}

-This new standalone MCP server will be officially released soon, but you can test the demo version [here](https://github.com/rithin-pullela-aws/opensearch-mcp-server).
+This new standalone MCP server is available [here](https://github.com/opensearch-project/opensearch-mcp-server-py).
 For more information about the standalone OpenSearch MCP server, see the [RFC](https://github.com/opensearch-project/ml-commons/issues/3749).

 Key benefits of using a standalone server include: